Livable Streets Plan Five in 5 Action Strategy

 The Livable Streets downtown plan involved a partnership of more than 400 persons participating in six monthly topic oriented work sessions held from September 2002 to February 2003.
 This group, called the Livable Streets Partnership, reviewed the rich diversity of resources and explored new concepts and ideas for the downtown area of the Capital City.
 Participants debated alternatives for a variety of development projects and proposed a series of action steps and strategies.
 The year long process concluded with a four day charrette which focused on knitting together and prioritizing hundreds of concepts and ideas into a series of approximately 130 Actions and Strategies as well as the Five in Five, or five key actions to undertake within five years of plan adoption.

 These five actions were chosen because of their ability to be a catalyst for others, to build momentum and to excite all members of the community.
 Their implementation has resulted in the incredible transformation of Downtown Raleigh, and over $2 billion in investment.
-The City remains committed to the continued revitalization of Downtown, and will kick off a planning project tentatively called "Livable Streets II" in 2011.
+The city remains committed to the continued revitalization of Downtown with the new Downtown Plan.

 Fayetteville Street Renaissance